frederikgdl/tsabl/SAEmbedding/README.md

 # SAEmbedding - Tang et al. 2016
 Implementation of models by Tang et al. 2016 and Ternary Sentiment Embedding Model in Java.

-Packages duyuNN, funcs and sa_embedding collected from <http://ir.hit.edu.cn/~dytang/>.
+Packages duyuNN, funcs and sa_embedding can be collected from <http://ir.hit.edu.cn/~dytang/>.

 Package ternary_embedding contains implementation of Ternary Sentiment Embedding Model.